gabriellourenco12/aws-java-project-consumer/README.md

 <h3 align="center">AWS Project Consumer</h3>

   <p align="center">
-    Project consumer that read logs and events from a SQS filled by the previous application and saves them in a NoSQL database (Dynamo DB).
+    Project consumer that read logs and events from a SQS.
     <br />
     <a href="https://github.com/gabriellourenco12/aws-java-project"><strong>Explore the docs »</strong></a>
     <br />